SS Daniel J. Morrell: Fate of the crew

+Similar incidents

 In addition to Edmund Fitzgerald, other contemporary Great Lakes freighters lost under similar circumstances were Carl D. Bradley and Henry Steinbrenner.

 Details from the song "32 Down on the Robert MacKenzie" from Canadian TV series Due South echo both the sinkings of the Edmund Fitzgerald (total loss of life, and grounding on Six-Fathom Shoal) and Daniel J. Morrell (the stern breaking off and continuing on under its own power, though in the song the stern section of the titular boat immediately rams the severed bow).